codedx/bytefrog/readme.md

  - Eclipse Users:
    - Within SBT, run `eclipse` to generate Eclipse project files.
    - In Eclipse, import the generated projects to your workspace.

+##License

+Bytefrog is made available under the terms of the Apache License 2.0.
+See the LICENSE file that accompanies this distribution for the full text of the license.